Maximilien-Hantonne/Bose-Hubbard-Phase-Transition/README.md

   - `hamiltonian.h`: Defines the `BH` class representing the Bose-Hubbard Hamiltonian.
   - `neighbours.h`: Defines the `Neighbours` class for generating the list of neighbours for different lattice structures.
   - `operator.h`: Defines the `Operator` class for various matrix operations and diagonalization methods.
-  - `analysis.h`: Defines the `Analysis` class for calculating and saving characteristics quantities and performing a PCA on it with dispersion calculation and k-means clustering.
+  - `analysis.h`: Defines the `Analysis` class for calculating and saving physical quantities with an exact or a mean field approach.
   - `resource.h`: Defines the `Resource` class for utility functions for timing, memory usage and parallelization.

 - `src/`: Contains the source files for the project.